abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 - To Generation of Post Implementation Netlis add `--gen_post_synthesis_netlist on` on `Desktop/Day3_counter/SOFA/FPGA1212_QLSOFA_HD_PNR/FPGA1212_QLSOFA_HD_task/generate_testbench.openfpga` and run the `make runOpenFPGA` again then it will generate a `core_post_synthesis.v` file in Dumping Location.
 #### Changes made in generate_testbench.openfpga
 ![Screenshot (2158)](https://user-images.githubusercontent.com/120498080/208426103-a925cd43-58b7-466a-80e7-e5ffae9d7526.png)
-- Now after creation of this `core_post_synthesis.v` file use `primitives.v` and `test.v` file and check the outputs in and FPGA simulator like vivado (while project creation we can choose any board we want because we are using OpenFPGA)
+- Now after the creation of this `core_post_synthesis.v` file use `primitives.v` and `test.v` files and check the outputs in an FPGA simulator like vivado (while project creation we can choose any board we want because we are using OpenFPGA)
 #### Behavioural Simulation
 ![Screenshot (2159)](https://user-images.githubusercontent.com/120498080/208431880-73730c32-2cc1-4195-9730-e937f860a197.png)